Maltrail

 Pros and Cons

-Maltrail offers a range of benefits, including:
+Maltrail offers several advantages, including:

 • Steep learning curve for beginners